Meditation in a Noisy Environment

 That cycle trains selective attention, which means choosing where attention rests.
 It also builds metacognitive awareness, a plain term for noticing what the mind is doing.
 A car door slams, the body tightens, and then you notice: “loud, gone.”
 That noticing is the practice.

-Research links mindfulness training with improved attention and less mind wandering, including a randomized study in Psychological Science: https://journals.sagepub.com/doi/10.1177/0956797612459659.
-Reviews also suggest mindfulness may affect stress-reactivity systems, but this does not mean meditation treats medical conditions: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3679190/.
-The practical goal is smaller: notice and return.
+Research connects mindfulness training with better attention and less mind wandering, including a randomized study in Psychological Science: 0956797612459659 Reviews also suggest mindfulness may influence stress-reactivity systems, though that does not make meditation a treatment for medical conditions: NIH research One pattern we notice with beginners is that the useful goal is modest: recognize the drift, then return.

 Mindful.net frames meditation without silence as everyday attention practice, not a promise of calm on command.